 At JT Bates Group, we understand equipment rental and the associated risks.
 Equipment dealers want to protect their equipment investment, provide excellent products and service to their customers, and improve profitability of their rental business.
 One of the tools that equipment dealers use to satisfy these priorities is loss damage waiver or LDW.
-Trying to decide if LDW is right for your business?
+Trying to decide if or which LDW is right for your rental fleet?
 Read more to learn about your options.

-Equipment dealers need to decide how the deductible will be handled before selling damage waivers.
+The issue of deductible is also handled in a few different ways.
+Equipment dealers decide how the deductible will be handled before selling any damage waiver.
 Some dealers will consider the deductible a customer contribution and require the customer to pay for losses up to the deductible.
 Other dealers may choose to cover the deductible for their customers, or some combination of the two.
-As with any other insurance product, high claims even for damage waivers can result in cancellation because it is counted in the loss ratio.

 Loss damage waiver deductible may be less than, equal to, or in some cases, much higher than a customer’s insurance deductible.
-High deductible can make LDW seem less attractive to equipment renters.
-However, if a loss occurs, the claim is not submitted to the renter’s insurance company.
-The benefit is that normal insurance premiums will not increase because the loss is not recorded to the insurance company, which may result in overall savings.
-Additionally, with LDW, the customer only pays for what they need during the rental period, rather than paying insurance premiums all year.
+High deductible can make LDW seem less attractive to customers.
+However, if a loss occurs, the claim is not submitted to the customer’s insurance company.
+The benefit is that normal insurance premiums will not increase because the loss is not recorded to the customer’s insurance company, which may result in overall savings.

-Damage waivers typically fall into one of two camps on this issue.
+Coverage typically falls into one of two camps on this issue.
 The first option, and probably the most familiar to most people, is actual cash value.
 Actual cash value is calculated by subtracting depreciation from replacement cost.
 Actual cash value is similar to market price for a used piece of equipment.
 So, if an excavator rolls down a hill or falls off a cliff, the dealership is paid the amount that the excavator likely would have brought in a sale.

 Click here to read other Equipment Industry Blogs!